Travel advice for coronavirus: Everything you need to know - Local News 8

 Attractions closed and events canceled

-Museums and archaeological sites in Italy have been shuttered during the country’s lockdown.
+On Monday, Italy announced that a lockdown effective in the north would be extended to the entire country.
+Museums and archaeological sites in Italy have been shuttered.

 Some museums in South Korea, Japan and elsewhere have closed temporarily to stem the spread of the virus.

 A number of Ireland’s St. Patrick’s Day parades have been canceled.
-Boston, New Orleans and Pittsburgh are among US cities that have canceled their parades.
+New York, Boston, New Orleans and Pittsburgh are among US cities that have postponed or canceled their parades.

 Disney parks in Asia are closed, as is Universal Studios Japan, and some of Japan’s crowd-pleasing cherry blossom festivals have been called off.